Search and Replace Tool (SRT)

 TREE/Properties/NDS

-and replace it by 'replace'
+searches all occurrences of 'search' and replace each by 'replace'

 'search1=replace1:search2=replace2: ... :searchn=replacen'